asturias-jnll/Capstone2/imvcmpc/auth/README.md

 # IMVCMPC Authentication System

-A robust, role-based authentication system for the IMVCMPC Financial Management System with multi-criteria decision analysis AI.
+A robust, role-based authentication system for the IMVCMPC Financial Management System with multi-criteria decision analysis AI

 ## 🚀 Features